ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 ![a screenshot of Ghidra showing a more throughly annotated DllMain](/img/amsi-reveng-9.png)

 *FUN_69801627* is called with the PID of the current process and the address of the function we want to patch.
-It's also passed the 3rd and 4th arguments from *memory_scanner()*, which makes less sense, but let's take a deeper dive and see what we're working with.
+It also gets passed the 3rd and 4th arguments from *memory_scanner()*, which makes less sense, but let's take a deeper dive and see what we're working with.

 ![a screenshot of Ghidra showing the decompiler for FUN_69801627](/img/amsi-reveng-10.png)